cloudflare/cloudflare-docs/content/logs/reference/logpush-api-configuration/_index.md

 {{<Aside type="info" header="Note">}}

 The kind parameter cannot be used to update existing Logpush jobs.
-Kind can only be specified upon job creation.
+You can only specify the kind parameter when creating a new job.

 {{</Aside>}}